lnfernux/lnfernux.github.io/_posts/2018-10-22-securingwindowsserver11.md

 #### TPM vs Secure Boot

 Technically TPM can provide the same type of boot-time protection that UEFI Secure Boot can.
 However, the two systems are seperate and rely upon seperate trust stores.

+To read up further on TPM, UEFI and Secure Boot in a security perspective check out [this excellent article on infosecinstitute](https://resources.infosecinstitute.com/uefi-and-tpm/).

 ### BitLocker